Dogma (film): Possible sequel

 I said, 'Hey, how are you?'
 And he goes, 'You know, we have Dogma, I just realized, and we got to get it out there again.'
 I said, 'We do!
 People online are always asking where they can get it.
 And he then goes, 'You know, that movie had a big cast, we might even be able to do a sequel.'
 And I was like, 'Yeah man, right on.
 I might think about that.'
 And he was like, 'We'll talk.'
 And a week later, the New York Times story breaks.
 I felt sick to my stomach.

 Smith believes that he only got the call because, "It was him looking to see who was a friend still because his life was about to shift completely."

 Damon returned to reprise his role as a reborn Loki in Jay and Silent Bob Reboot.
 In a fourth-wall breaking monologue, he explains after the events of Dogma God once again banished him to Earth, this time to the Mediterranean Sea where he was rescued by Italian fishermen after getting amnesia, describing the plot of Damon's film The Bourne Identity: he remarks that would make his current form his "reborn identity".

 While promoting Clerks III, Smith reiterated that Weinstein still owned Dogma, and tried to buy the film's rights back once he was assured the money would not go directly to Weinstein, who is currently imprisoned.
 Despite increasingly larger offers from Smith's camp and a letter sharing how personal Dogma was for him, their offers were denied by Weinstein's lawyer.
 Smith described the film as a movie that is "held hostage" and shared his wish to both tour the film as a re-release and to produce a sequel if he would get the rights back.

 After buying back the film's rights, Smith stated in November 2024 he was brainstorming a Dogma sequel, with the hope that Matt Damon and Ben Affleck would make cameo appearances.
 Smith later clarified that while he at the very least intended to write a sequel script, he could not guarantee it would be made and had yet to reach out to Damon and Affleck.
+In December 2025, Smith revealed that he has Helen Mirren in mind for a replacement for Alan Rickman, who died in 2016, for the role of Metatron.